eNeRGy164/LivingDocumentation.Workshop/README.md

 Hello, welcome to the Living Documentation Workshop.

-We are going to discover how we can use Roslyn to generate documentation from .NET source code.
+We are going to discover how we can use Roslyn to generate documentation from dotnet source code.

 ## Prerequisites